Kay2304/javii/README.md

-# javii
+# Keletso's Data Science Portfolio

-My personal data science portfolio, built with HTML and Tailwind CSS.
+Welcome!
+This is my personal portfolio showcasing my data science skills, projects, and experience in automation and analytics.